DevBilalAhmed/ProjectManagementExam/README.md

 ## Where to improve

-Based on my own text, in hindsight i believe i should have had a more thorough on some of the tasks.
+Based on my own text, in hindsight i believe i should have been more thorough on some of the tasks.

 This is again theory only, but i wish i went into more detail about the end-user feedback being a crucial part for both software, but also the design through each itereation of the project.